-Students will be able to
+- After completion of the Course Students will be able to:

-- 1. Knowledge of self-development
+- 1. Gain knowledge of self-development

 - 2. Learn the importance of Human values

 - 3. Developing the overall personality

 - Values and self-development -Social values and individual attitudes.
 Work ethics, Indian vision of humanism. - Moral and non- moral valuation.
 Standards and principles. - Value judgments